Medicaid Transportation Policy Reminder from NYS Department of Health (DOH) and the Office of Addiction Services and Supports (OASAS)

 Overview

-The Medicaid Transportation program ensures New York State Medicaid members can get to and from their medical appointments at no cost to them.
-The program arranges non-emergency transportation, such as pre-scheduled trips to primary care and the dentist.
+The Medicaid Transportation program ensures Medicaid members can get to and from their medical appointments at no cost to them.
+We arrange non-emergency transportation, such as pre-scheduled trips to primary care and the dentist.
 For emergency medical services, please call 911.
-The program does not provide trips to non-medical locations like pharmacies, gyms, schools, or grocery stores.
+We do not provide trips to non-medical locations like pharmacies, gyms, schools, or grocery stores.

 Trips are arranged at the most medically appropriate, cost-effect level of service.
 These include public transit, taxi/livery, ambulette, ambulance (ALS/BLS), and personal vehicle mileage reimbursement.
 Members generally travel using the same mode they use for daily living.

-The NYS Department of Health (the Department) contracts with a transportation broker, Medical Answering Services (MAS).
+The Department contracts with a transportation broker, Medical Answering Services (MAS).
 They schedule the trips, manage contact centers, conduct utilization review, and perform other administrative functions for the Medicaid Transportation program.

-More detail about the program can be found on the Department's website.
+More detail about the program can be found on the Department's website at https://www.health.ny.gov/health_care/medicaid/members/medtrans_overview.htm

-Medicaid Transportation program policies are reviewed periodically.
+Medicaid transportation policies are reviewed periodically.
 Recently, policies concerning the distance an enrollee may travel for services when the same service is available closer to their home address have been reviewed, and program changes are needed to comply with existing policy.

 Why Does This Matter?

-Medicaid transportation regulations require transportation to be within the “common medical marketing area” (CMMA) associated with your address.
+Medicaid transportation regulations require transportation to be within the "common medical marketing area" (CMMA) associated with your address.
 The current treatment program you receive service from may be impacted by this CMMA policy review.
-At this time, with assistance from your current Opioid Treatment Program (OTP) or Outpatient Program (OP) , you may be required to return to a program closer to your home in order to receive transportation to OTP or OP services.
+At this time, with assistance from your current OTP or OP, you may berequired to return to an OTP closer to your home in order to receive transportation to OTP or OP services.

-How Do I Know if My Transportation Will Be Impacted?
+How Do You Know if Your Transportation Will Be Impacted?

-When your transportation to your current program was set up, a medical provider completed a “Standing Order” for recurring trips on your behalf.
+When your transportation to your current program was set up, a medical provider completed a "Standing Order" for recurring trips on your behalf.
 When your Standing Order is set to expire, the Medicaid Transportation Broker (MAS) will contact your current OTP or OP to let you know if services are available closer to your home address.
-If it is determined that services are available to closer to your home, your current OTP or OP will contact you with additional information.
-See more details in the section below.
+Your current OTP or OP will contact you with information should services be available closer to your home.
+See details in the section below.

 Can I still go to my regular program?

-NYS Medicaid allows you the to have the freedom to choose any medical provider or treatment program you wish to use.
-However, if that medical provider is outside the established CMMA a medical provider within the CMMA must complete documentation on your behalf in order for NYS Medicaid to be able to cover the transportation expense outside the CMMA.
+Medicaid allows you the to have the freedom to choose any medical provider you wish to use.
+However, if that medical provider is outside the CMMA a medical provider within the CMMA must complete documentation in order for Medicaid to be able to cover the transportation expense outside the CMMA.

 What You Need to Do: